Corporate social responsibility: Potential business benefits

 A large body of literature urges businesses to adopt non-financial measures of success (e.g., Deming's Fourteen Points, balanced scorecards).
 While CSR benefits are hard to quantify, Orlitzky, Schmidt and Rynes found a correlation between social/environmental performance and financial performance.
 However, across the empirical literature this correlation is on average relatively small.

 The business case for CSR within a company employs one or more of these arguments:

 Triple bottom line

 "People, planet, and profit", also known as the triple bottom line, form one way to evaluate CSR.

 "People" refers to fair labour practices, the community, and the region where the business operates.

 "Planet" refers to sustainable environmental practices.
 Profit is the economic value created by the organization after deducting the cost of all inputs, including the cost of the capital (unlike accounting definitions of profit).

-Balancing economic, ecological, and social goals is at the heart of the triple bottom line.
+The triple bottom line focuses on balancing economic, ecological, and social objectives..

 This measure was claimed to help some companies be more conscious of their social and moral responsibilities.
 However, critics claim that it is selective and substitutes a company's perspective for that of the community.
 Another criticism is about the absence of a standard auditing procedure.